 Family ticket (two adults and two children) £71

 If you are looking for a place to eat near to the Eden Project would would happily recommend the Sharksfin Bar & Restaurant on the beautiful harbour of Megavissey.

 Pin for later

-We were provided with a complimentary family ticket for the Eden Project in exchange for this review, but all thoughts and opinions are our own.
+We were provided with a complimentary family tickets for this Cornwall attraction in exchange for this Eden Project review, but all thoughts and opinions are our own.